thecodeteam/goscli/README.md

 There are plenty of great features of the CLI, but it is still early stages.
 The capabilities are listed below.

+For now, reference the [Goair project](https://github.com/emccode/goair) for basics relating to configuration files, environment variables, and Docker containers as they are built using the same Go CLI framework and packages.

 ## <a id="usage">Usage</a>
+Make sure to preface the commands with ```GOSCALEIO_ENDPOINT=https://ip_or_dns_of_gw/api GOSCALEIO_INSECURE=true goscli``` for now.

     goscli login --username=admin --password=Scaleio123
     goscli instance get